 If you hold multiple positions subject to reporting requirements, you may be able to file an expanded statement for each position, rather than a separate and distinct statement for each position.
-The expanded statement must cover all reportable interests for all jurisdictions and list all positions for which it is filed.
-The rules and processes governing the filing of an expanded statement are set forth in Regulation 18723.1 rint in ink
+The expanded statement must cover all reportable interests for all jurisdictions and list all positions on the Form 700 or on an attachment for which it is filed.
+The rules and processes governing the filing of an expanded statement are set forth in Regulation 18723.1.